Mclmadden/CB68/January.md

 Start with $H_2CO$, CS, CCH, SO, and SiO.

 Encountering error when attempting to install jupyter and jupyterlab: `pip3 install --user jupyter`

+Work station has Python 3.6.8 and pip 9.0.3

+For now, experiment with Python libraries to make PV diagrams on laptop with Jupyter Lab.